Faithfultennyson-ESEGAMES/TicTac-Toe_Game/matchmaking-server/README.md

 ### 3. Handle Server Responses

-Your client should listen for two possible events from the server:
+Your client should listen for the following events from the server:

 **`match-found`**: This event signifies a successful match.
 The payload contains the URL the client should use to join the game.